G-Bharat-Sai/Movie-Explorer/README.md

-Certainly!
-Here's a more detailed explanation of your movie application's backend based on the provided code:

 ## Movie Backend Overview

 The backend for your movie application is designed to manage user authentication, movie data, and user-specific features such as watchlists.
 It includes functionality for handling user accounts, managing movies, and implementing caching for efficient data retrieval.
 Here's a breakdown of the components: